-The control displays cycle programs, DIN programs, tool lists, etc. as lists.
-Use the arrow keys to navigate within a list if you want to view data or select elements for deletion, copying, editing, etc.
+Cycle programs, DIN programs, tool lists, etc. are displayed as lists.
+You can scroll through a list with the arrow keys to check data or to highlight elements for operations like deleting, copying, editing, etc.

 Alphabetic keyboard

 You enter letters and special characters with the screen keypad or (if available) with a PC keyboard connected over the USB port.